Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 - FAT    // will keep track of all files, and number of used block in memory
 - FILE   // will keep all meta data about a file object
 - BLOCK  // this will describe meta data of the blocks

+Additionally, the user should be able to use the shell to display the file hierarchy of the file system to the terminal.
+Also, we should be able to navigate to at least one other directory and view its contents.
+The files for this project are only required to be text files.
+So, we should be able to print the contents of the file to the screen also.

 when we mount a disk initially, we will create new FAT with no files.
 If we mount an existing disk, then we must look to the starting super block where the meta data for the FAT is.
 We will then load the metadata in to our structs listed above.